Coming Home (Usher album)

 Coming Home is the ninth studio album by American singer Usher.
-It was released on February 9, 2024, through gamma., coinciding with his Super Bowl LVIII halftime show performance.
+It was released on February 9, 2024, through his label Mega and Gamma., coinciding with his Super Bowl LVIII halftime show performance.
 It is Usher's first solo album since Hard II Love (2016) and follows the release of his collaborative album with record producer Zaytoven, A (2018).
 Coming Home features collaborations with Burna Boy, Summer Walker, 21 Savage, Latto, The-Dream, H.E.R., Pheelz, and Jungkook.

 Coming Home peaked at number two on the US Billboard 200, and received generally favorable reviews from critics, while the lead single "Good Good" reached the top 30 on the Billboard Hot 100.
 At the 67th Annual Grammy Awards, Coming Home was nominated for Best R&B Album, but lost to Chris Brown's 11:11 (Deluxe).
 The album won R&B Album of the Year at the 2025 iHeart Radio Music Awards and nominated for Album of the Year at the 2024 BET Awards.